-The dissemination of MSI and the provision of VTS and/or AtoN services depends on rapid reaction to reports of navigational dangers; a clear understanding of the volume and mix of all maritime traffic operating in the waters of a coastal States and the routes that they take; an analysis of risk in those waters and how the marine environment will be preserved for future generations.
-The CA must therefore have proper legislation and management procedures in place to broadcast safety-related messages; measure traffic volumes and patterns and determine risk control measures to lower risk to a level which is as low as reasonably practicable “ALARP”.
-This will require higher authority to embrace a culture of maritime safety; exercise clear leadership and provide an adequate resource of specialist equipment, competent personnel and funding.
-The methods of achieving these fundamental obligations should be set out in a formal Strategic Plan published by the national Competent Authority responsible for AtoN service provision [Guideline 1052.4.4].The national maritime legislation enacted by each country should nominate the Ministry with ultimate responsibility for the provision of services to meet its IMO Coastal State obligations.
-Proper governance of these obligations will need to be coordinated through a maritime strategy developed by an appropriate form of national Maritime Committee comprising key Ministries and Organisations.
+The dissemination of MSI and the provision of VTS and/or AtoN services depends on rapid reaction to reports of navigational dangers; a clear understanding of the volume and mix of all maritime traffic operating in the waters of a coastal State and the routes that they take; an analysis of risk in those waters and how the marine environment will be preserved for future generations.
+The Competent Authority must therefore have proper legislation and management procedures in place to broadcast safety-related messages, measure traffic volumes and patterns, and determine risk control measures to lower risk to a level which is as low as reasonably practicable “ALARP”.
+This will require higher authority to embrace a culture of maritime safety, exercise clear leadership and provide an adequate resource of specialist equipment, competent personnel and funding.
+The methods of achieving these fundamental obligations should be set out in a formal Strategic Plan published by the national Competent Authority responsible for AtoN service provision [Guideline 1052.4.4].

+2.1 National Maritime Legislation

+The national maritime legislation enacted by each country should nominate the relevant Ministry with ultimate responsibility for the provision of services to meet its IMO Coastal State obligations.
+Proper governance of these obligations will need to be coordinated through a maritime strategy developed by an appropriate form of national Maritime Committee, comprising key Ministries and Organisations.
 Without this overarching strategy, the provision of appropriate safety of navigation services cannot be properly managed in a focussed and cost-effective manner.

 Proper management will depend on national maritime legislation (often referred to as The Shipping and/or Ports Act(s)) specifying unambiguously the Ministry or other Governmental Organisation(s) acting as the national Competent Authority for MSI, VTS and/or AtoN services.
-It should include a Section on “The Safety of Navigation” which should inter alia include articles on the incorporation of SOLAS Chapter V into national legislation; nomination of the VTS and/or Maritime Authority and its “Director” and the nomination of the national MSI Coordinator.
+It should include a Section on “The Safety of Navigation” which should, amongst others, include articles on the incorporation of SOLAS Chapter V into national legislation, nomination of the VTS and/or Maritime Authority and its “Director”, and the nomination of the national MSI Coordinator.

-The 13th IALA General Assembly approved the adoption of seven Standards which form a framework, the implementation of which by all coastal States will harmonise marine AtoN world-wide.
-Maritime legislation should therefore specify that the “Director” “shall have due regard to the IALA harmonised buoyage system and any standards, recommendations or guidelines issued by IALA”.
+The 13th IALA General Assembly approved the adoption of seven IALA Standards which form a framework, the implementation of which by all coastal States will harmonise AtoN world-wide.
+Maritime legislation should therefore specify that the “Director” “shall have due regard to the IALA harmonised maritime buoyage system and any standards, recommendations, or guidelines issued by IALA”.

-Legal definitions of an “aid to navigation” (as opposed to “navigational aid”) should be included together with empowering the “Director” to have the absolute right to ensure that all AtoN established by any port, marina or other maritime facility, are established and maintained in compliance with SOLAS Chapter V Regulation 13.2, meaning specifically to the international recommendations and guidelines published by IALA.
+Legal definitions of a “marine aid to navigation” (as opposed to a “navigational aid” which is on-board a ship/vessel) should be included together with empowering the “Director” to have the absolute right to ensure that all AtoN established by any port, marina or other maritime facility, are established and maintained in compliance with SOLAS Chapter V Regulation 13.2, meaning specifically to the international recommendations and guidelines published by IALA.

+2.2 Funding AtoN Services